jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

         ```

 15. **Redirect users by using the <Redirect> component**<br/>
-    The <Redirect> component from React Router helps you redirect users if you do not want to give access to the current Comonent/Page.
+    The <Redirect> component from React Router helps you redirect users if you do not want to give access to the current Comonent/Page/Location.
 The component takes only one prop: to.
-When it renders, it replaces the current URL with the value of its to prop.
+When it renders, it replaces the current URL with the value of its `to` prop.

     ```js
         import { Redirect, useParams } from 'react-router-dom';